 4.8.1 Unitronics Building Management and Maintenance (2003) Ltd. (hereinafter: "Unitronics Management"), a wholly owned subsidiary of the Company, provides management and maintenance services for the floors of the Unitronics Building.
 These services include, primarily, service for elevators and air conditioning, electrical and fire detection systems in the Unitronics Building (contacting various suppliers in case of malfunction and/or for servicing and/or periodic testing, as per the manufacturer's/ supplier's instructions), as well as services of cleaning, pest control, gardening and security (via subcontractors) (hereinafter: "the Management Services").
-In return for these services, Unitronics Management charges monthly management fees at a rate of NIS 12.96 (as updated in 2018 following the approval of the new agreement of lease of areas in the Unitronics Building from the controlling shareholders, Mr. Haim Shani and Ms. Bareket Shani, linked to the index of March 2015) per square meter of each tenant's space in the Unitronics Building, and in addition charges separately for electricity consumption according to readings of separate meters of the Company and for the other tenants of the Unitronics Building (who share the expense, pro-rated to the area used by each tenant).
+In return for these services, Unitronics Management charges monthly management fees at a rate of NIS 12.96 (as updated in 2021 following the approval of the renewal of the rental agreement in connection with the areas in the Unitronics Building from the controlling shareholders, Mr. Haim Shani and Ms. Bareket Shani, linked to the index of March 2015, as specified in section 4.8.3 below) per square meter of each tenant's space in the Unitronics Building, and in addition charges separately for electricity consumption according to readings of separate meters of the Company and for the other tenants of the Unitronics Building (who share the expense, pro-rated to the area used by each tenant).